 - Prävinaraufzeichnung des 26.
 DPT in der DPT-Dokumentation

 Prävinarreihe Cutting Crime Impact – CCI (März bis Dezember 2021)

-Zu dem EU-Projekt Cutting Crime Impact (CCI) bietet das DPT-I eine mehrteilige Prävinar-Reihe in englischer Sprache.
-Im Zeitraum März bis Dezember 2021 gibt es jeden Monat ein Online-Seminar aus dieser Reihe.
-Es werden die dort entwickelten Toolkits zur Prävention von Alltagskriminalität und die innovative methodische Forschungspraxis des Projektes vorgestellt.
+Zu dem EU-Projekt Cutting Crime Impact (CCI) bot das DPT-I eine mehrteilige Prävinar-Reihe in englischer Sprache an.
+Im Zeitraum März bis Dezember 2021 gab es jeden Monat ein Online-Seminar aus dieser Reihe.
+Darin wurden die dort entwickelten Toolkits zur Prävention von Alltagskriminalität und die innovative methodische Forschungspraxis des Projektes vorgestellt.